 Transit Transfer Program: The Pacific Surfliner Transit Transfer Program was implemented in 2016 as a result of a successful TIRCP grant.
 The Transit Transfer Program offers seamless connectivity to more than 11 local public transit services along the LOSSAN rail corridor.
 The LOSSAN Agency is working with local transit providers to continue marketing efforts for the program.
 Originally intended as a one-year pilot program, this program was extended for two additional years, through June 2019, using existing TIRCP funds.
-The LOSSAN Agency is program using annual operating funds after expiration of the TIRCP funds.
 The LOSSAN Agency is also exploring the feasibility of using Amtrak tickets to transfer to the Metro Rail system in Los Angeles in coordination with Metro and Metrolink.